MirageNet/Mirage/doc/docs/guides/community-guides/mirage-quick-start-guide.md

 ![](/img/guides/community-guides/mirage-quick-start-guide/image--009.jpg)

-Now if you build and run, host on one, join on the other, you will see player names and colors synced across the network!
+Now if you build and run, host on one, and join on the other, you will see player names and colors synced across the network!

 Well done, 5 stars to you!